-The unemployment rate -- the number of currently unemployed people seeking jobs -- is a vital indicator of the health of a state's economy and the happiness and satisfaction of its citizens.
-As with nearly every state in the U.S., Virginia's unemployment rate dropped in 2012 as the economy continued to recover from recession; Virginia's unemployment rate was lower than all but 12 other states.
+The unemployment rate -- the number of currently unemployed people seeking jobs -- is a vital indicator of the health of a state's economy and the well-being of its citizens.
+As with nearly every state in the U.S., Virginia's unemployment rate dropped further in 2015 as the economy continued to recover from recession; Virginia's unemployment rate was lower than all but 16 other states.

 Why is This Important?

 Unemployment is a measure of how many people without jobs are actively seeking employment.
-Since most people earn a living through a job, unemployment is also a measure of how the economy is doing in providing opportunities for Virginians to support themselves and their families.
+Since most people earn a living through a job, unemployment is also a measure of how the economy is doing in providing opportunities for people to support themselves and their families.
 Unemployment not only hurts the personal finances of those without work, but also reduces their participation in the overall economy.
-The inability to find work is also associated with psychological stress, health problems, and stress on family relationships.
+The inability to find work is also associated with stress, financial hardship, health problems, and strain on family relationships.

 How is Virginia Doing?

-Within Virginia, the unemployment rate in 2012 varied from a high of 9.2 percent in the Southside region to a low of 4.5 percent in the Northern region.
-The central tier of the state (Central and West Central regions) had rates between 6.2 to 6.4 percent.
-The Southwest region was second highest with 7.8 percent unemployment.
-In the last decade, the Southside and Southwest regions have routinely experienced higher rates of unemployment than other areas, largely due to the loss of manufacturing jobs and limited economic growth.
+Every region within Virginia saw a drop in their unemployment rate in 2015.
+Rates varied from a high of 6.3 percent in the Southwest region to a low of 3.7 percent in the Northern region.
+The Central, Valley, West Central, and Hampton Roads regions had rates between 4.5 to 4.9 percent, followed by the Eastern region at 5.4 percent.
+Since 2000, the Southside and Southwest regions have routinely experienced higher rates of unemployment than other areas, largely due to the loss of manufacturing jobs and limited economic growth.
 For current monthly unemployment statistics, explore the state's Labor Market Information (LMI) tools.

 What Influences Unemployment?